tony-aw/broadcast/README.md

 ## 🗺️Overview

-The ‘broadcast’ ‘R’ - package, as the name suggests, performs “broadcasting” (similar to broadcasting in the ‘Numpy’ module for ‘Python’).
+‘broadcast’ is a relatively small ‘R’ package that, as the name suggests, performs “broadcasting” (similar to broadcasting in the ‘Numpy’ module for ‘Python’).

 In the context of operations involving 2 (or more) arrays, “broadcasting” refers to recycling array dimensions **without**